 When I finished making the Pineapple Rum Cake for Kyle and Joel's Gr8 Dinner, A Night in Margaritaville, there was leftover Pineapple Filling; not because the recipe is wrong, but because I always double things like this to ensure there is enough filling to satisfy me.

 So, I found an Ina Garten recipe for thumbprint cookies that are rolled in coconut.
 Perfect!
 (In case you don't have any Pineapple Filling staring at you from your fridge, the recipe is below.)

-For both the cake and these cookies I used coconut from Sprouts Market, while still sweetened it seems to be less processed.
+For both the cake and these cookies I used coconut from Sprouts Market, while still sweetened a little bit, it seems to be less processed.
 (Maybe I'm just imagining things.)
-But, when it is baked onto these cookies, it has a yummy toasty crunch that is just divine.
+But, when it's baked onto these cookies, it has a yummy toasty crunch that is just divine.

 Having a luau or tropical party...or maybe you just love tropical flavors?
 Definitely give these a whirl!